 engine=MyISAM online.
 Nowadays, the default storage engine is InnoDB, and MyISAM is no longer actively developed.
 Therefore, all MySQL performance optimizations are for InnoDB, and it’s recommended to switch to this as your table storage engine.

-Flush MySQL query_cache to prevent fragmentation of free query cache memory space.
-Clear -or refresh- the MySQL query cache unattended through a cronjob and on mysql’s command prompt.
-Here is how:
+query_cache to prevent fragmentation of free query cache memory space.
+Clear -or refresh- MySQL cache unattended using a cronjob and on the